Fabinhio25/Fabinhio25/README.md

 - 👋 Hi, I’m Fabien GENIN
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Computer Science in IUT Clermont Auvergne
+- 🌱 I’m currently working at CGI in Clermont-Ferrand as Applicative deployer for Michelin
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me. f.genin03@gmail.com

 <!---